isc-projects/kea/doc/sphinx/arm/config-backend.rst

 .. note::

-   It is recommended that :ischooklib:`libsubnet_cmds.so` not be used to manage subnets when the configuration backend is used as a source of information about the subnets. :ischooklib:`libsubnet_cmds.so` modifies the local subnets configuration in the server's memory, not in the database.
-Use :ischooklib:`libcb_cmds.so` to manage the subnets information in the database instead.
+   It is recommended that :ischooklib:`libdhcp_subnet_cmds.so` not be used to manage subnets when the configuration backend is used as a source of information about the subnets. :ischooklib:`libdhcp_subnet_cmds.so` modifies the local subnets configuration in the server's memory, not in the database.
+Use :ischooklib:`libdhcp_cb_cmds.so` to manage the subnets information in the database instead.

 .. note::